 Why oily skin Needs Moisturising During Summer

-Always thought using a moisturiser on oily skin was counter-intuitive?
+Always thought using a moisturizer on oily skin was counter-intuitive?
 You’re in for a surprise!
 The truth is, oily skin can feel as dehydrated as any other skin type, more so during summer.
 It’s natural to think that skipping a moisturizer during the hot season is a good idea, but don’t let the superficial image of oily skin dupe you.
-The hydration that you skin needs, regardless of the season, is not limited to just the upper-most layer of the skin.
-It’s the deeper layers underneath that, if not regularly moisturized, can lead to a number of problems like acne, premature skin ageing, and dullness.
+The hydration that your skin needs, regardless of the season, is not limited to just the uppermost layer of the skin.
+It’s the deeper layers underneath that, if not regularly moisturized, can lead to a number of problems like acne, premature skin aging, and dullness.

 Let’s look at the relationship between oily skin and moisturizer in more detail:

 Slathering moisturizer onto the skin that’s already battling grease and excess shine may put you off, but the right moisturizer can be more beneficial to your skin than you thought.
 Individuals with oily skin tend to cleanse a lot in summer – they exfoliate more regularly but end up stripping their skin of its natural oils.
 Add to that external factors such as sweat, UVA and UVB rays, pollution, dirt, and grime, all of which are the biggest enemies of your skin.
 With time, no matter how oily your skin might be, you will start experiencing a loss of moisture and an increase in oil production.